jeanleos/umons/README.md

 # Monocular distance for depth estimation

-Work placement SEMi UMons Depth Estimation
+Repository of the accomplished work during the 2025 work placement at Université de Mons.

+## What is it about?

+During this work placement, our goal is to create a depth estimation model that can fit on the Pynq-Z2 FPGA board using hls4ml.

 In this repository, we guide the reader through each step of learning the FPGA toolchain, create deep learning models and use hls4ml for a deployment on the Pynq-Z2 FPGA board.

-The goal is to deploy a depth estimation model on a FPGA board using hls4ml.

 ![Estimation](/img/hls4ml/comparisonREAL.png)

 ## Requirements

 To run all the parts, it is necessary to have the followings:
-- Vitis and Vivado `2020.1`
+- Vitis and Vivado `2020.1` for hls4ml
-- Vitis and Vivado `2024.2`
+- Vitis and Vivado `2024.2` for coefficients sum and RGB to YUV projects
-- `hls4ml` and `hls4ml-tutorial` available [here](https://github.com/fastmachinelearning/hls4ml-tutorial).
+- `hls4ml` and `hls4ml-tutorial` available [here](https://github.com/fastmachinelearning/hls4ml-tutorial) for the model conversion to HLS
-- Tensorflow and Keras
+- Tensorflow and Keras for creating deep learning models
-- QKeras
+- QKeras for quantised versions of the models
 - A Pynq-Z2 FPGA board
-- The DIODE dataset, including the training and validation data
+- The DIODE dataset, including the training and validation data, available [here](https://diode-dataset.org/)
 - Anaconda

 ## Steps